 Resources

-Nurses’ role in VGCs.
+Nurses’ role in Virtual Group Consultations (VGC).

 Context.

-The current Coronavirus pandemic can be viewed as a disruptive change characterizing the complex VUCA world our healthcare exists in.
+The Coronavirus pandemic can be viewed as a disruptive change characterizing the complex VUCA world our healthcare exists in.
 This shift alongside the challenges to the decrease in the nursing and health workforce (WHO 2020) and the increase in the demand for care workload require a rethink on who does what and how.

 More than 20 years ago Jason Hwang and Clayton M. Christensen (2008) explored the need to shift how we see health work and the workforce “Legacy institutions of health care delivery are jumbled mixtures of multiple business models struggling to delivery value out of chaos.”